 Over the past 7 years, Roku has established themselves as the top providers of streaming devices on the market.
 With the exception of the Apple TV there are not really any standout devices apart from Roku prior to 2013.
 However, with the launch of the Chromecast, Fire TV, and generic Android boxes, as well as Smart TVs, Roku has been facing some stiff competition in the past couple of years.

 To keep up with the competition Roku announced the original Roku 3 which had a CPU 5 times as fast as the Roku 2 XS.
-This year Roku have updated the Roku 3 once again and have updated it with a new remote control, with a microphone for voice search.
-Though there are no other changes and the remote still still includes a 3.5 mm port to connect the included earbuds for private listening.
+This year Roku has updated the Roku 3 once again and have updated it with a new remote control, with a microphone for voice search.
+Though there are no other changes and the remote still includes a 3.5 mm port to connect the included earbuds for private listening.

 Setting up the Roku is extremely simple, though logging into your streaming services can be a bit of a nightmare (as with all devices like this).
 One of the reasons why Roku because so popular is its vast collection of services, which includes:

 - Google Play

 Plus considerably more, there really is every streaming service you could think of.
 The biggest omission is the lack of Kodi which you can get on the FireTV.
 This should not affect most people and Plex is normally a more than acceptable alternative.

 The big selling point for the new Roku is the voice search via the included remote, and there are two ways to do it.
 You can press and hold the search button, speak into the remote, and then release the button.
 Or, simply press and release the button, speak into it, and then stop speaking.
 Unlike Amazon, the Roku does not favour service and will happily search all your streaming services which is a huge bonus.
 For me, the voice search on the Amazon FireTV is completely useless as I rarely use their service.